leomccormack/convhull_3d/README.md

 ## Future work

-Since the calculation of the Convex Hull is quite a substantial part of the Delaunay triangulation and Voronoi diagram algorithms, the additional effort to implement them is relatively low.
-Therefore, they will probably be added to the implementation in the future.
+Possibly add the Delaunay triangulation and Voronoi diagram algorithms, as the additional effort to implement them is relatively low.

 ## License